 The JD/MBA is a four-year program that offers the core curricula of the HBS MBA and HLS JD with a wide range of elective options at both schools.
 In the first two years of the program, students complete the first-year core curricula at HLS and at HBS in the order they choose.
 In the third and fourth years, students complete elective courses at both schools and may choose to participate in a year-long Joint Degree Program Seminar taught by HLS and HBS faculty in either Year 3 or Year 4.

 The typical candidate is expected to follow the sample schedule outlined below.
 Joint degree students must also complete the Professional Responsibility Requirement, the HLS Pro Bono Requirement of 40 hours of public service, and the JD Written Work Requirement.

 Prospective students interested in the JD/MBA joint degree program apply to HLS and HBS separately and must be admitted independently by each.
-All HBS applicants interested in a the joint degree program are required to apply in the first two of three rounds of admissions.
+HBS applicants interested in the joint degree program can apply in any of the three rounds of admission.
 All HLS applicants interested in the joint degree program must apply by February 1.

 Prospective JD/MBA students may apply to both schools concurrently, or apply during the first year of study at either HLS or HBS.

 During the first two years of the joint degree program, students pay full tuition at the school in which they are enrolled, HLS or HBS.
 During the third and fourth years, students pay tuition at a blended rate equal to the sum of 65% of the current HLS tuition and 40% of HBS tuition paid in their first year at HBS.

 Joint degree students will apply for financial aid at HLS for the first year there and for the fourth year of the joint program.
 Students will apply for financial aid at HBS for the first year there and for the third year of the joint program.

 Students in the joint degree program will be limited to a total of four years of financial aid from HLS and HBS toward the JD/MBA degree.